 The two-stroke engine boosts the power-to-weight ratio for a saw as light as this one.
 This style of engine completes two revolutions in one piston stroke, meaning it requires less fuel for the power it produces.
 The lightweight plastic housing adds to its efficiency, but this shell can crack or break if not handled with care.
 You can avoid damage to the saw by starting it on the ground with your foot in the rear handle.

-One downside to any Stihl chainsaw is that you can only buy them in retail stores.
-And any licensed dealers can sell this model, parts and other accessories.
+One downside to any Stihl chainsaw is that you can only buy them in selected retail stores and on ebay.
+Any licensed dealers can sell this model, parts and other accessories.
 These local dealers are often easy to find, but it’s inconvenient if you know what you’re doing and would rather have parts delivered from services like Amazon.